hannesdelbeke/pip-qt/README.md

 import pip_qt
 widget = pip_qt.show()
 ```

+## Gotchas
+⚠️ WARNING, since this runs in Qt, you might get bugs when trying to (un)install or update the active Qt bindings.
+or any package that has a Qt binding as (indirect) dependency

 ### Dcc plugins
 <img src="https://raw.githubusercontent.com/tandpfun/skill-icons/59059d9d1a2c092696dc66e00931cc1181a4ce1f/icons/Blender-Dark.svg" width="32" style="max-width: 100%;"> if using Blender, check out the [pip qt addon](https://github.com/hannesdelbeke/pip-qt-addon)